YohannFrench/Docker_Symfony/Readme.md

-# Docker Symfony :
+# Docker Symfony
+- Composer
-- Symfony: 7.1.1
+- Symfony
-- Nginx: latest
+- Nginx

 This docker allow you to create a new Symfony project with Nginx server.